Terry Cook (racing driver): Racing career

 In 2006, Cook grabbed a win at Kansas Speedway and finished eighth in points.
 With no sponsorship at ppc, he left the team after the 2006 season to replace Chad Chaffin at HT Motorsports.
 He had four top tens and finished fourteenth in points, but was released at the end of the season.
 He signed to drive for Wyler Racing in 2008 and had an additional seven top-tens but was released before the season was over in favor of Jack Sprague.
 He immediately rejoined HT Motorsports for the remainder of the season.
-At the end of 2008, HT renumbered his truck to the #25, and Cajun Industries and Harris Trucking shared sponsorship duties of the truck.
+At the end of 2008, HT renumbered his truck to the No. 25, and Cajun Industries and Harris Trucking shared sponsorship duties of the truck.
 With two races to go in the season, Cook was released from HT.
-He drove the next race in the #02 Koma Unwind Chevy for Corrie Stott Racing, but was unable to find a ride for the season-ending Ford 200, ending a streak of 296 consecutive races started in the Truck Series.
+He drove the next race in the No. 02 Koma Unwind Chevy for Corrie Stott Racing, but was unable to find a ride for the season-ending Ford 200, ending a streak of 296 consecutive races started in the Truck Series.

 In addition to his Truck Series efforts, Cook made several starts for MSRP Motorsports (now Phil Parsons Racing) in the Nationwide Series.
-In 2008, Cook ran 7 Nationwide races with MSRP, followed by twenty 2009 races, failed to qualify for three races.
+In 2008, Cook ran seven Nationwide races with MSRP, followed by twenty 2009 races, failed to qualify for three races.
 All of Cook's Nationwide starts were start-and-parks.

 Cook was signed to drive the #46 Dodge in the Sprint Cup Series for the newly formed Whitney Motorsports in 2010.
 The cars were former Richard Petty Motorsports Dodges purchased after RPM's switch to Ford.
 Cook would run for Rookie of the Year against Kevin Conway.
 The team failed to make the first four races of 2010.
 Cook made a total of three starts in the #46 while failing to qualify for 7 races.
 He parted ways with Whitney Motorsports after Richmond.
 He attempted one race with Phoenix Racing but failed to qualify.
 He then attempted Martinsville in the fall with Prism Motorsports, but he failed to qualify.

 In 2010, Cook was hired as a drivers coach for Truck Series team Red Horse Racing, assisting driver Justin Lofton.
 Cook became the team's competition director in 2011, serving that position until 2014.
 In 2015, he was hired by Truck and Xfinity Series team Athenian Motorsports, serving as a driver coach and spotter for drivers John Wes Townley and Dylan Lupton.